npuv5pp/DLLStrategy/README.md

 - `void GetTeamInfo(TeamInfo* teaminfo)`

-  Used to specify policy information, currently contains the team name field.
+  Used to specify strategy information, currently contains the team name field.

-  The parameter `TeamInfo* teaminfo`** requires the policy to populate its own information**, which will be returned to the platform.
+  The parameter `TeamInfo* teaminfo`** requires the strategy to populate its own information**, which will be returned to the platform.

 - `void GetInstruction(Field* field)`